HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Results

 \subsection{Experimental Setup}

-\textbf{Datasets and Models} We evaluate our work on three VQA datasets, A-OKVQA \cite{schwenk2022okvqa}, VizWiz \cite{gurari2018vizwiz} and a PathVQA \cite{he2020pathvqa}.
+\textbf{Datasets and Models} We evaluate our work on two VQA datasets, A-OKVQA \cite{schwenk2022okvqa} and VizWiz \cite{gurari2018vizwiz}.
 The A-OKVQA datasets require reasoning and common sense alongside visual information.
 The VizWiz dataset covers a challenging setup, where each image is taken by a blind/visually impaired individual and accompanied by spoken questions about the images.
 These questions are then transcribed.
-PathVQA is a medical imaging VQA dataset.
+We also include experiments on PathVQA \cite{he2020pathvqa} which is a medical imaging VQA dataset.
 To train the scoring function, we leverage the training splits of the corresponding datasets.
 We use a 80\% and 20\% split to construct a train and a validation split, respectively.
 To evaluate the performance of the scoring function, we use the validation split given with the dataset as a test split.
 We provide further details of datasets and training strategy/hyper-parameters in Appendix \ref{trs}.
-We evaluate our method on three open-sourced VLMs: LLaVA-7b \cite{liu2023visual}, LLaVA-13b \cite{liu2024improved} and InstructBLIP \cite{huang2023visual}.
+We evaluate our method on four open-sourced VLMs: LLaVA-7b \cite{liu2023visual}, LLaVA-13b \cite{liu2024improved}, InstructBLIP \cite{huang2023visual} and Qwen-VL \cite{bai2023qwen}.
 InstructBLIP uses FlanT5-XL \cite{raffel2020exploring} as the LLM backbone.
 All these models are instruction-tuned on the VQA task.

 \textbf{Evaluating UE Performance} To assess the correctness of generated outputs, we employ $\text{LAVE}_{\text{GPT-3.5}}$ \cite{manas2024improving} as an evaluator, following the approach of prior work \cite{srinivasan2024selective}.
 LAVE employs a large language model to estimate the semantic similarity of each predicted answer to the crowdsourced answers in the benchmark.
 We regard a score greater than 0 (one or more matches) as correct label and a score of 0 (no-matches) as incorrect.
 Following previous UE works on auto-regressive models \cite{bakman2024mars, yaldiz2024not}, we use AUROC (Area Under the Receiver Operating Characteristic) as our evaluation metric.
 It is commonly used to evaluate the performance of binary classifiers \cite{kuhn2023semantic}.
 The score range for AUROC is 0.5 (random) to 1 (perfect).
 We also report the prediction rejection ratio (PRR), another widely used metric for evaluating UE in \cite{malinin2020uncertainty}.
 PRR quantifies the relative precision gain obtained by rejecting low-confidence predictions, measuring how much precision improves as increasingly uncertain outputs are discarded \cite{UEsurvey}.
 It can be defined as the gap between the area under the rejection curve (AUC) of the evaluated uncertainty scores and that of a random baseline, normalized by the gap between an oracle UE baseline and the same random baseline: